 The Great Serpent of Ronka plush template

-Great Serpent of Ronka FFXIV plush
+Great serpent of ronka plush toy

 Want to make your own version of The Great Serpent of Ronka!?
 Download + print the template files and follow the instructions below.
 It’s a very simple plush to make but please comment if something in unclear and I’ll do my best to improve the instructions.
 I’ve aimed it towards super beginners so if you’ve made a soft toy before you can probably disregard most of it!